eamonnk/azfund/Modules/M02-Core Azure Services/L05-Azure Management Tools/05-Walkthrough-Create VMs from a script with Azure PowerShell.md

 <p style="text-align:center;"><img src="../Linked_Image_Files/m02-l05-azpowershell-07-az-login.png" alt="Screenshot of the Microsoft account sign in prompt in front of a Windows powershell session terminal running with administrator privileges.
 A username has been provided.
 The password entry field and sign in button are highlighted to demonstrate how to complete the sign in process."></p>

 > **Note**: The following Step 8 assumes that you have a single Azure subscription associated with your Azure account.
 If you have multiple subscriptions, you can get a list of your subscriptions using the command `Get-AzSubscription`.
 Specify which subscription to use with the command `Select-AzSubscription -Subscription "<Name of your subscription>"`.
-Substitute `<Name of your subscription>` with the actual name of the subscription you want to use.
+Substitute the actual name of the subscription you want to use for `<Name of your subscription>`.

 8. Create a new resource group using the following command.